duck8880/EE160/Lab8/Lab8.md

    ​

-## Useful VI commands to copy, cut, paste and etc.
+## Useful VI commands to copy, cut, paste, etc.

     `v`: enter visual mode;    `h`, `j`, `k`, `l`: move cursor
     `0`: to the beginning of a line;    `$`: to the end of a line